simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC Wi-Fi Info Chart.md

 sidebar_position: 1
 ---

-Here you will find a comparison chart of the different Wi-Fi options available at Agnes Scott.
+Here you will find a comparison chart of the different Wi-Fi options at Agnes Scott.

 :::warning